All Episodes

 Yeah, he's awesome.

-I mean, it's a Geraldo event, of course, his cameras everywhere.
+I mean, it's a Geraldo event.

-And by the way, God bless him, he's gonna celebrate if you can believe it, 50 years in television, and he the work that he's done cumulatively over his career, and I know people take shots at him, oh, Al Capone's vote vault, big deal.
+And the work that he's done cumulatively over his career, and I know people take shots at him.

 I thought that was awesome that Geraldo could throw down the way he did.

-Didn't you think that I that never bothered me?
+Didn't you think that never bothered me?

 I thought it was great.

-It shows he's a very tough reporter.
+He's a very tough reporter.

 He was doing things live on camera way ahead of anybody else.

-Well, what he did, I think some of his best work, and I actually told him I want to on his 50th year anniversary, I want to do a one-hour special.
+Well, what he did, I think some of his best work, and I actually told him I want to, on his 50th year anniversary, I want to do a one-hour special.

 I want to dedicate a big part of it to what he did.

-There was a place in New York called Willowbrook, and it was I don't know the all the politically correct terms for people that are mentally challenged, and it was the most disgusting the inhumane,
+And it was, I don't know all the politically correct terms, for people that are mentally challenged.

-I mean, the treatment would shock the conscience and soul of any decent human being because you had all of these wonderful human beings that were literally sitting in rooms, you know, dozens and dozens of them, naked, urinating, defecating, no love, no medication, no cleanliness.
+And it was the most disgusting, inhumane, I mean, the treatment would shock the conscience and soul of any decent human being because you had all of these wonderful human beings that were literally sitting in rooms,

-I mean, it was it was you can't even imagine that happened in America.
+I mean, it was, it was, you can't even imagine that happened in America.

-He exposed the whole thing to the world and became you know 2020's biggest star when that show went on the air, and he's had so much success over the years, and he deserves a lot more credit, I think, than he ever gets.
+He exposed the whole thing to the world and became, you know, 2020's biggest star when that show went on the air.

 And I just want to be able to do that.